Originally published on November 14, 2019, updated May 19, 2023

 Hazmat storage limits are handled separately from this policy.
 You can learn more about hazmat storage here.

-To find out if your items are included in a referral fee discount, go to the Manage All Inventory page in your Seller Central dashboard.
+Go to the Manage All Inventory page in your Seller Central dashboard to see if your items qualify.
 Filter your products by Status (Active) and Fulfilled by (Merchant).
-The referral fee discount will be displayed in the Fee Preview column if your SKUs qualify.
-Sellers who are currently enrolled in the Seller Fulfilled Prime trial are not eligible for the referral fee discount until they have successfully completed the trial.
+The referral fee discount will be displayed in the Fee Preview column for eligible SKUs.
+Sellers currently enrolled in the Seller Fulfilled Prime trial are not eligible for the referral fee discount until they have completed the trial.

 Depending on your product category, you may be eligible for other Amazon fee promotions.
 Check the Fee Discounts page to see if any of your items qualify.
 Referral fee discounts are applied when an order is placed for qualified products during a fee promotion.
 These promotions are only available for a limited time.